 These Italian anise cookies can be made several days ahead of time.
 If doing so, I suggest baking the cookies and then NOT icing them until the day you would like to serve them.
 Reason being is that the next day and the days beyond, the colors of the rainbow nonpareils bleed onto the white icing and don't look quite as picture perfect as they day they were iced and decorated.
 Of course if you don't really care about that feel free to ice 'em up right away, or you can omit the sprinkles or use white nonpareils instead.

-Ground anise seeds, gently crushed whole anise seeds, or anise oil can likely be substituted for the anise extract, though they won't be a straight 1:1 substitution.
-Anise oil is more concentrated than extract so you'll need a fair amount less.
-Anise liqueurs (like Sambuca or Anisette) are trickier as you will likely need to add quite a bit more liquid to the recipe in order to achieve the bold flavor of an extract.
-I don't recommend using those here.
+Anise liqueurs (like Sambuca or Anisette) are tricky as you would likely need to add quite a bit more liquid to the recipe in order to achieve the bold flavor of an extract.
+It would throw off the texture so I don't recommend using those here.

 Anise Cookies for Christmas